 Careers and Provider Access

-Careers guidance and support is an integral part of the curriculum for students at Strathmore School.
-We ensure that students and families are supported in developing each individual’s career identity, and work hard to ensure that when each student leaves Strathmore they are fully equipped to succeed in their adult lives.
+Careers guidance and support is an integral part of the curriculum for learners at Strathmore School.
+We ensure that learners and families are supported in developing each individual’s career identity, and work hard to ensure that when each learner leaves Strathmore, they are able to actively contribute to their community through a developed level of independence, personalised communication and with the support of their families.

 - A stable careers programme